NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

     - Modern and minimalistic.
     - Beautiful design.
   - And the best part?
 You can add your own!
+- **Select Hyprlock Layouts**
+  - Legacy
+    - Simple and functional.
+    - Credits to [justinmdickey](https://github.com/justinmdickey/publicdots/blob/main/.config/hypr/hyprlock.conf) for the layout.
+  - And the best part?
+You can add your own!
 <br>

 ## Notes